Neural Networks and (Virtual) Extended Formulations: Lower Bounds for Monotone and Input-Convex Neural Networks

-In particular, monotone neural networks cannot serve as \emph{fully-polynomial approximation schemes} for the matching problem, in the sense that they cannot have polynomial size in both $n$ and $1/\epsilon$ to approximate the matching problem to $\epsilon$-precision.
-We understand \Cref{thm:matchinginapprox} as a prototype for the fact that, in principle, inapproximability results from extended formulations can be transferred to monotone neural networks.
-See, e.g., a framework for such lower bounds in \cite{braun2015approximation} and inapproximability up to a factor $2$ for vertex cover in \cite{bazzi2019no}.
+In particular, monotone and input-convex neural networks cannot serve as \emph{fully-poly\-nomial approximation schemes} for the matching problem, in the sense that they cannot have polynomial size in both $n$ and $1/\epsilon$ to approximate the matching problem to $\epsilon$-precision.
+We understand \Cref{thm:matchinginapprox} as a prototype for the fact that, in principle, inapproximability results from extended formulations can be transferred to neural networks.
+See, e.g., a framework for such lower bounds in \citet{braun2015approximation} and inapproximability up to a factor $2$ for vertex cover in \citet{bazzi2019no}.